 Because the meatballs in this dish are made with great northern beans.
-Although you could use chickpeas or cannelloni beans, navy beans, or pretty much whatever beans you want.
+Although you could use chickpeas or cannellini beans, navy beans, or pretty much whatever beans you want.
 However, I would advise sticking to the white beans to keep the flavor profile intact.

 Ah, I digress.

-Do you take offense to me calling these meatballs when in fact, there is no meat involved?
+Do you take offense to me calling these meatballs when in fact, there is no animal meat involved?

-I could have called them beanballs, however, I don’t find that too appetizing.
+I could have called them beanballs.
+However, I don’t find that too appetizing.
 Do you?

 Besides, could we not argue that the word meat has more than one meaning?
 In fact, Dictionary.com provides a second definition of the word meat as the edible part of anything, such as a fruit or nut.